 Recent studies show a disturbing rise in loneliness among men.
 According to the Survey Center on American Life, 15% of men now report having no close friends at all.
 That’s five times higher than it was in the 1990s.
 And among younger men, the numbers are even worse: two-thirds of Gen Z men say, “No one really knows me.”

-I have to admit: it’s true for me as well.
+And I have to admit: it’s true for me as well.
 I can count the number of deep male friendships I have on zero fingers.
 I have acquaintances and surface friendships.
 I’m grateful that I have a wife I can talk to.
 Without her, there’d be no one who really sees the full picture of me.

-And that’s not just sad—it’s dangerous.
+And that’s not just sad, but also dangerous.

 “Loneliness doesn’t just weigh on the heart—it weakens it.”

 Loneliness isn’t just an emotional burden.
 It’s a health risk, too.
 Chronic loneliness has been linked to increased risks of heart disease, stroke, dementia, depression, and early death.
 Men, who are already less likely to seek out help for mental health issues, often carry this weight alone until it becomes unbearable.
 Life gets hard when there’s no one to talk to.
-Loneliness doesn’t just weigh on the heart—it weakens it.
+Loneliness doesn’t just weigh on the heart, it also weakens it.

 There’s a reason suicide rates are nearly four times higher in men than in women.